-Travelers who take the risk of booking a cabin guarantee face two big questions: Do you really save enough money to make the suspense worth it?
-And, perhaps even more important, what are the chances you'll wind up with an upgrade?
+Travelers who book a cruise cabin guarantee face two big questions: Do you really save enough money to make the suspense worth it?
+And, what are your chances for an upgrade?

-As simple as this may sound, guarantees remain something of a mystery to many cruisers.
-Central to this is the fact that there is no standard method of dealing with them: Each line has its own unique policy that we'll outline below, including how long you need to wait before you get that cabin assignment.
-But first, we'll address those two burning questions mentioned above:
+Guarantees remain a mystery to many cruisers because there is no standard method of dealing with them: Each line has its own unique policy that we'll outline below, including how long you need to wait before you get that cabin assignment.
+But first, we'll address the most burning questions we hear about booking guarantee cabins.

-Will I Save Money?
-The answer depends on which line you choose.
+That depends on which line you choose.
 In some cases, even if you don't get an upgrade, you can still save a few bucks.
-Cunard, Carnival, Seabourn and Costa are among those that sell guarantee cabins at slightly lower fares.
+Royal Caribbean and Seabourn are among those that sell guarantee cabins at slightly lower fares.

-In other cases, there's no real savings; Crystal, Disney and Holland America are among those that told us they permit guarantees, but you'll pay the same as anyone booking a cabin in that particular category.
-With these lines, you only get a deal if you score that upgrade.
+In other cases, there's no real savings: Crystal, Disney and Holland America are among those that permit guarantees, but the cost is the same as booking a cabin in that particular category.
+You only get a deal if you score that upgrade.
 Otherwise, you've simply gambled away your right to pick a cabin location.

 On the other hand, if you won't save any money by booking a guarantee, you'd probably do just as well by looking at a deck plan and choosing a specific cabin you know you'll be happy with.
 If you're very particular about location, then a guarantee definitely isn't for you.
 Only go for this type of guarantee if you're a risk-taker who thrives on the suspense.

 For a closer look at guarantees, we asked each major cruise line to detail their own policy on guarantee cabins.